-Ministry: Foundation for Social Justice (Fundación Justicia Social)
+Ministry: Social Justice Foundation (Fundación Justicia Social)

-Ministry Area: Justice &Peace
+Ministry Area: Justice and peace – disability ministry

 Goals of Ministry: Empower persons living with disabilities to reach their maximum human potential.

-At the Foundation for Social Justice, Joe oversees a project called “Moving Forward Together for the Social Inclusion of Persons with Disabilities.”
+At the Social Justice Foundation, Joe oversees a project called “Moving Forward Together for the Social Inclusion of Persons with Disabilities.”
 This ministry helps children, youth, adults and senior citizens who have visual, hearing, intellectual, physical and other disabilities receive self-sustaining rehabilitation in their rural home communities.
 One service area is located in the Altiplano among indigenous subsistence farmers; and the other service area is in a more tropical area, where great poverty exists among economic immigrants from other areas of Bolivia.
 The project’s main goal is inclusion and non-marginalization of those with disabilities.
 Services include prevention, detection, educational support, medical attention, skill training / small business guidance and teachings about their human rights.

 Joe summarizes mission as being all about opportunity.
 He is sustained by his desire to provide an opportunity when reaching out to the marginalized.
 Joe says, “Mission is frequently about being able to hear God’s call and having the flexibility to heed that call.”
 Just a few years ago, the archbishop of Cochabamba asked Joe to take over a ministry to help those with disabilities who had gotten ensnarled in a myriad of administrative, financial and legal problems.
 At times, Joe felt like Jonah and wanted to flee the call.
 Yet his family, fellow missioners and the greater Maryknoll community in Cochabamba encouraged and helped him start a new ministry that did not even have a pencil when it began.
 Today, the ministry helps over 700 persons with disabilities achieve community-based rehabilitation.